reserve-protocol/protocol/contracts/plugins/assets/maple-v2/README.md

 | :---: | :---: | :---: | :---: |
 |  LPT  | wETH  |  USD  |  USD  |

-The token / shares given to liquidity providers in return for their assets is not named.
+The tokens / shares given to liquidity providers in return for their assets are not named.
-Here I called it `LPT`, for "liquidity provider token".
+Here I called it "LPT", for "liquidity provider token".

 It is different from the MPL / xMPL tokens.